Two Martinis at Dukes, London

 When you see an Instagram post of a Dukes Martini made by Alessandro or his tight-knit team, long before you might recognise the blue-capitalised serif-lettering on the napkin coaster underneath, you will know for certain it is a Dukes Martini.
 Bond’s “long thin slice of lemon” has never been presented so impeccably—seemingly adorning the glass at a perfect angle and simultaneously crowning the spectacular achievement inside like a miniature Philip Treacy.
 Under Alessandro’s hand the Dukes Martini is instantly recognisable and so completely inimitable.
 As Leiter put it: "That's certainly a drink"

-Alessandro's pursuit of perfection at Dukes Bar is not strained or rushed, it is a slow but precise evolution towards civility and refined simplicity, so fitting of the Martini itself.
+Alessandro's pursuit of perfection at Dukes Bar is not strained or rushed, it is a considered and precise evolution towards civility and refined simplicity, so fitting of the Martini itself.